 Change can feel scary.
 Moving to a new role in a different school can be nerve-wracking and time-consuming but, ultimately, it can leave you feeling rejuvenated in your career.

-We asked teachers who have sought a fresh start why they decided to make the move.
+These teachers say that gamble is worth it.
+They sought a fresh start, and explain why they decided to make the move.
 Here are their five reasons why a change of job can be as good as a rest.